 The Plenary sessions will be held on Monday 18th September and in the afternoon of Friday 22nd September.
 The Plenary session on Monday 18th will include welcome speeches and the ICOM-CC Triennial Lecture in the morning.
 Keynote speeches will be given in the afternoon.
 The ICOM-CC General Assembly will take place during the afternoon of Friday 22nd September.

 The presentations of papers and posters will be the backbone of the Triennial Conference.
 Around 160 paper presentations selected by ICOM-CC will be delivered in five parallel Working Group sessions between Tuesday 19th and Friday 22nd September.
 About 100 posters will also be on display at the Universitat Politècnica de València Conference venue.
 The exact schedule will be determined in due time, and will appear in the ‘Programme’ tab.

 The whole Triennial Conference is designed to foster communication and networking among delegates by providing a unique opportunity not only to learn about the challenges being faced (and solutions developed) by colleagues from around the world, but also to make fruitful professional contacts.

-From Tuesday the 19th to Thursday the 21st September, the Trade fair will bring together a number of important conservation companies and institutions, including some of the most important suppliers, publishers and conservation tool makers.
+From Tuesday 19th to Thursday 21st September, the Trade fair will bring together a number of important conservation companies and institutions, including some of the most important suppliers, publishers and conservation tool makers.

-The afternoon and evening of Wednesday the 20th September, delegates will have the chance to visit different conservation centres and museums in and around Valencia.
+The afternoon and evening of Wednesday 20th September, delegates will have the chance to visit different conservation centres and museums in and around Valencia.
 The delegates will be organised into small, manageable groups so as to allow for a closer contact between them and with the on-site staff.
 Please do not forget to sign up to your desired Technical Visit on Registration – seats are limited.